-Projects are funded by the profit of the annual summer festival – as voted by you members – and other sources
+Projects are funded by the profit of the annual summer festival and from other crowdfunding sources

 Bio & Handicraft Market in Bercel village